 For each patient, the desired result will be different.
 Some may want minor changes while others may want a more voluptuous change.
-This is why we spend a significant amount of time during the consultation process.
+This is why we spend a significant amount of time during the consultation process discussing your goals.
 These consultations with the operating physician play an important role in ensuring surgical success.

 During this consultation, we will discuss which type of implant and technique is desired by the patient.
 With technology improving we have more options for our implant size, shape and placement.
 All implants made today have a silicone shell and filled with either saline or silicone.
 Both saline and silicone implants are now FDA approved.